Elmo: History

 Modern Elmo debuted with the Season 17 premiere of Sesame Street, episode 2096 (first aired November 18, 1985, following the release of the Sesame Street film Sesame Street Presents: Follow That Bird).
 In the episode, Big Bird is tired of the adults refusing to believe him about Snuffy, so he decides to arrange for them to come to his nest and meet Snuffy, and Elmo offers to help.
 Snuffy returns, then tells Elmo he had better go home and brush his fur to prepare for the grown-ups' arrival, but Elmo holds on to his snuffle so he cannot go; as such, the adults meet Snuffy for the first time ever.
 Clash cites a moment later in season 17 (from Episode 2215 in which Elmo packs for an imaginary vacation) as the moment when he "found his voice" as Elmo, and by 1987, he became added to various episodes and product lines.
 John Tartaglia, Matt Vogel, and Jim Martin have all been secondary performers for the character, providing movement for Elmo's arms and legs, particularly in green-screen shots.

 Alongside Cookie Monster, Elmo has appeared in The Furchester Hotel, where he is taking an extended stay because of his fascination with the Furchester Hotel.
 His father Louie is the brother of Funella Furchester.

 On May 27, 2020, The Not Too Late Show with Elmo premiered on Max.
 The series stars Elmo as the host of his own late-night talk show.

-On January 2024, the X (formerly known as Twitter) account of Elmo posted a query asking users how they're doing.
+In January 2024, the X (formerly known as Twitter) account of Elmo posted a query asking users how they're doing.
 The post received thousands of replies and a few interventions from other Sesame Street characters.
 The replies were of heartwarming conversations, trauma, and dark humor.
 A few hours after the query, the account for Sesame Street addressed the users to mental health resources.